nikpiao-dev/nomadica-pathways/README.md

 If you have any feedback, questions, or suggestions, please feel free to open an issue or contact me.
 Your input is highly appreciated!

-Thank you for visiting Nomadica - happy travels! ✈️🌍
+Thank you for visiting Nomadica Pathways - happy travels! ✈️🌍